thisercybsec/thisercybsec.github.io/_posts/2026-09-1-systemd-hardening-honeypot-lab.md

 ## Overview

 First lab session working toward an eventual honeynet build.
-The goal today wasn't the honeypot itself — it was building and *proving* the foundational Linux controls a honeynet depends on: an unprivileged service account, a hardened systemd unit, a least-privilege permission model between two service roles, and centralized logging via journald.
-Everything was done on a single Ubuntu VM (VirtualBox), with each step manually verified rather than assumed to work.
+The goal wasn't the honeypot itself — it was building and *proving* the foundational Linux controls a honeynet depends on: an unprivileged service account, a hardened systemd unit, a least-privilege permission model between two service roles, and centralized logging via journald.
+The initial pass was done on a single Ubuntu VM (VirtualBox), with each step manually verified rather than assumed to work.
+A second session repeated the systemd hardening and package-pinning drill on an AlmaLinux VM to directly compare Debian-family vs RHEL-family behavior, including SELinux vs AppArmor.

 ## Stage 1: Unprivileged Service Account